-Featuring over 150 lakes spread over 40 square miles, the Cotswold Water Park has plenty to keep you busy.
-There are lots of beautiful trails to explore via foot or on two wheels, as well as great fishing spots and a huge choice of watersports to try your hand at.
+Featuring over 150 lakes spread over 40sqmi (104sqkm), the Cotswold Water Park has plenty to keep you busy.
+There are lots of beautiful trails to explore by foot or on two wheels, as well as great fishing spots and a huge choice of water sports to try your hand at.
 There’s even a beach (yep, in the Cotswolds!) where you can swim and really feel like you’re on holiday.

 Cotswold Wildlife Park and Gardens

 Explore the fascinating and turbulent history of Sudeley Castle, spanning more than 1,000 years.
-From the glorious, historic rooms to the jaw-dropping 1,200-acre estate (featuring 10 award-winning gardens) there’s a lot to see.
-There’s even The Pheasantry, which houses a collection of 16 rare and endangered species of birds from around the world.
+From the glorious, historic rooms to the jaw-dropping 1,200-acre (486ha) estate (featuring 10 award-winning gardens), there’s a lot to see.
+There’s even the Pheasantry, which houses a collection of 16 rare and endangered species of birds from around the world.

-There’s not many places in England that offer such a unique opportunity to see a historic herd of fallow deer roaming freely.
-Dyrham Park, a grand late 17th century Baroque country house surrounded by beautiful ancient parkland, combines history with wildlife for an excellent day out for all the family.
+There aren’t many places in England that offer such a unique opportunity to see a historic herd of fallow deer roaming freely.
+Dyrham Park, a grand late-17th-century baroque country house surrounded by beautiful ancient parkland, combines history with wildlife for an excellent day out for all the family.

 Cotswold Farm Park